rdfshapes/shacl-sparql/README.md

 Note that the validation results for the above command are incorrect, because the SPARQL endpoint "http://dbpedia.org/sparql" only returns the 10 000 first answers to a query.

-### Notes about the SHACL parser ###

-SHACL2SPARQL is primarily meant to be used with the JSON format for input shapes (documented in `doc/jsonSyntax.pdf`).

-The SHACL parser relies on an external library ([Shaclex](https://github.com/weso/shaclex)), and suports only the fragment of SHACL that corresponds to the JSON syntax.
-Among other restrictions, shapes constraints are assumed to be in conjunctive normal form, and constraints on SHACL "value nodes" are limited to string equality and xsd datatypes.

 ## Build from source (Linux or Mac OS)